Olympiacos F.C. Youth Academy

 Olympiacos F.C.
 Youth Academy is the football academy system of Greek professional football club Olympiacos F.C. consisting of six official youth teams (Under-10, Under-13, Under-14, Under-15, Under-17 and Under-19), based on the young athletes' age.
 Olympiacos have also been crowned European champions, since they won for the first time the UEFA Youth League in 2023–24.

 Other age-based youth teams (e.g. Under-8) are also part of the academy, however they do not appear as official youth teams.
-Olympiacos' U-15, U-17 and U-20 teams all play in Greek Superleague's youth competitions (Super League U-15, U-17 and U-19 respectively), while the U19 team is a regular participant in the UEFA Youth League, winning the title in 2023–24.
+Olympiacos' U-15, U-17 and U-20 teams all play in Greek Super League's youth competitions (Super League U-15, U-17 and U-19 respectively), while the U19 team is a regular participant in the UEFA Youth League, winning the title in 2023–24.
 The latter also featured in the NextGen Series, reaching the quarter-finals of the competition.